dariakostyleva/s475plus_analysis/README.txt

 4. Subtraction of pedestals in done using macros from ./scripts_subtr_pedest

 5. Specify the names of two converted files in run_friend_trees.sh file, run it.
 The actual macro for analysis is friend_trees.C , it is self-explaining

+Note: pedestal files are unpacked with ~/experiment_march_2020/go4_siderem_frs code with root6 and go4 5